ms-iot/azure-client-tools/docs/device-agent/quick-start-with-dps.md

 - Get the device identity information.
 - Create the Device Provisioning Service and enroll the device.
 - Configure the device and start the Device Agent.
+    - Device with Only the Device Agent
+    - Device with the Device Agent and another IoT Hub Application

 ## Verify TPM Compatibility